0no-co/wonka/docs/api/operators.md

 Buffers emissions from an outer source and emits a buffer array of items every time an inner source (notifier) emits.

-This operator can be used to group values into a arrays on a source.
+This operator can be used to group values from a source into an array.
 The emitted values will be sent when a notifier fires and will be arrays of all items before the notification event.

 In combination with `interval` this can be used to group values in chunks regularly.